OUR Featured Researcher: Eduardo Castro Muñoz ’23

 Why is your research important?

 We have compelling evidence of the existence of Dark matter and predict that it composes around 85% of the universe’s mass.
-If detected, Dark Matter would revolutionize the entire field of physics because it would expand our understanding of the composition of the universe.
+If detected, Dark Matter would revolutionize the entire field of physics because it would expand our understanding of the composition of the universe beyond the Standard Model.

 What does the process of doing your research look like?